 The game could be almost decided here and now - two good attacks on the enemy Milites and their decent troops could be all dead!

-Plenty of attack dice slammed into the mounted Franks, as the Vikings dragged them from their saddles and hacked theem with their longswords and axes - The story of the battle was developing as if it were being told in a tapestry woven from the threads of Sigismund the Hylophobic's seafaring father's right foot!
+Plenty of attack dice slammed into the mounted Franks, as the Vikings dragged them from their saddles and hacked theem with their longswords and axes - Viking Gods looked down on the battlefield from the very summit of Olaf the Goat-Impregnator's three-forked furniture-assembling Allen key!

 The Vikings were triumphant! as the Milites exploded, they reigned down fatigure on nearby units as well... but now the Vikings were potentially dangerously exposed themselves - would the Franks strike back?

 As Harald looked on in bewilderment the other unit of Milites galloped across the field and sought to sweep the remnant unit of Vikings from the pages of history!